 So where does poop come in?
 Well, both progesterone and prostaglandins can affect your poop.
 While prostaglandins target your uterus, if your body produces more than it needs, they can enter the bloodstream and have a similar effect on other muscles, including your bowels and other digestive organs nearby – resulting in more frequent toilet trips.
 Low levels of progesterone can also cause you to poop more often, or for you to experience diarrhoea.

 Why do I get constipation before my period?

 Another feature of the hormone progesterone is that it can have a slight constipating effect on the body.
 As it builds up in your body, it can slow down your digestive system.
-This is why you may experience some constipation in the few days before your period.
+This is why you may experience some constipation in the few days before your period – your stomach might ache, and your poops might be infrequent, and look like small lumps, or a lumpy sausage.
 If you eat foods that are fatty and less fibrous thanks to your PMS food cravings, then this can also have an effect.

 Certain health conditions such as Irritable Bowel Syndrome (IBS), endometriosis or even just having typically painful periods can make you more likely to be constipated, especially in the first few days of your period.
 As well as dealing with period constipation, it’s also normal to experience bloating and weight gain during your menstrual cycle.

 Why do period poops smell so bad?